onflow/cadence/docs/language.md

     // must add the amount to the balance.
     //
     // The function must return a new fungible token.
+    // The type `{FungibleToken}` is the type of any resource
+    // that implements the resource interface `FungibleToken`.
     //
     pub fun withdraw(amount: Int): @{FungibleToken} {
         pre {